-Drag and drop Python Video Model Component from the ML section to the Workflow Editor.
+i) Drag and drop Python Video Model Component from the ML section to the Workflow Editor.

 - ii) Click on the Python Video Model component to see the component properties below. - iii) Basic Information: It is the default tab to open for the component. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 Select 'Real-Time' or 'Batch' from the drop-down menu. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.